Frequently Asked Questions

 In a 15 week semester you need to be enrolled in 12 credits to be eligible for the full monthly housing allotment.
 In a seven week semester you need to be enrolled in 6 credits to receive the full monthly allotment.
 (On average, 12 credits equal four classes).
 Additionally, you need to be enrolled in at least one on campus class that runs for the entire semester to receive the full allotment.
 If you choose to attend completely online you will only receive 50% of the national average for BAH (per VA guidelines).
 A military advisor can help ensure you are scheduled correctly; click here to find the advisor for your campus.

 Will I get my full MHA if I take all my classes online?

 If they meet the more than ½ time requirement and are taking all online classes you will receive 50% of the national average for MAH If the student is in-seat for any portion of the semester they will receive the in-seat rate for that portion.

 What happens if I withdraw from a class?

 If you are even considering withdrawing from a class you should contact your advisor, click here to find a Military Advisor at your campus.
 The VA has certain rules about withdrawing and there are circumstances where you will owe the VA money if you withdraw from a class.
 Your Military Advisor can help walk you through this process and review all of you options.

 Yes.
-To receive the discount the student must provide service members’ DD214 or LES and proof of dependency.
+To receive the discount the student must provide a copy of the veterans’ DD214 (member-4) or LES and proof of dependency.
 Every semester the LES must be resubmitted.
 Must meet financial aid requirements of dependency.

 Your TA application must be submitted prior to the first day of class.